AcubeSAT/stm32-component-drivers/README.md

 Just include the repo as a submodule (or clone it) in your project and `#include "MCP9808.hpp"` wherever you need to.

+For more details refer to the documentation (or the docstrings inside `MCP9808.hpp`, whatever floats your boat)

 ## File listing
 * README.md - this readme file
 ##### `Inc/` folder